Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Do Electric Scooters Have Suspension?

 Many do – but, as this guide shows, you’ll have to spend a minimum of $750.
-Most budget scooters rely solely on air-filled tires to absorb shocks from the road; it’s only when you start exploring the worlds of commuter scooters or entry-level performance scooters that suspension systems become par for the course.
+Most budget scooters rely solely on air-filled tires to absorb shocks; it’s only when you start exploring the worlds of commuter scooters or entry-level performance scooters that suspension systems become part of the feature set.

 How Important is Suspension on an Electric Scooter?

 Suspension on an electric scooter smooths out your ride and prevents you from feeling every bump and vibration.
-The rougher the surface, the more important that suspension is.
+The rougher the surface, the more important the suspension.

 For example, if you only ever ride on well-maintained roads, then suspension isn’t crucial.
-However, if you want to go off-road, it becomes essential.
+However, if you want to go off-road, it becomes necessary.

 How Do You Adjust the Suspension on an Electric Scooter?